truelossless/crocolang/SPEC.md

 ## Imports [40%]

-You can import other files by specifying their name with the `import` keyword.
+You can import other files by specifying their path with the `import` keyword.
 You have to specify the name of the file before using the functions / variables declared there.

 math.croco